- What does 'Ambiguous Genitalia' mean?

-The external sex organs of the male involve the scrotum, testes and penis, and in females, the labia, clitoris, urethral opening and vaginal opening.
+The external sex organs of males involve the scrotum, testes and penis, and in females, the labia, clitoris, urethral opening, and vaginal opening.
 Male and female sex organs develop from the same embryonic tissue.
-From this, a series of events initiate the development of the characteristic male and female gonads.
+In utero, a series of events initiate the development of the characteristic male and female sex organs.
 The disruption of this process can result in the formation of ambiguous genitalia.

 Ambiguous genitalia can occur as a result of abnormal levels of the hormone testosterone at the foetal stage.
 A genetic male may develop female-appearing external sex organs and undescended testes if:

 - There is an inadequate amount of androgen (male sex hormone).